-IND 422 Capstone Graduation Project (3CH): The capstone graduation project is the representation of the students' in-depth learning and understanding of their field of specialization through a long-term project accomplished in a professional manner.
+IND 423 Capstone Graduation Project (3CH): The capstone graduation project is the representation of the students' in-depth learning and understanding of their field of specialization through a long-term project accomplished in a professional manner.
 They are evaluated on their ability to complete this project with originality and quality, applying the skills, techniques and methodologies they have learnt during their course of study.
-The student is assigned to research and identify a topic, and develop a detailed research proposal highlighting the goals, objectives, tasks, methodology and time plan.
-The topic could range from an academic research to school/ community service, student-developed business or any other area of personal interest.
+The student is assigned to develop a comprehensive design based upon the concept design proposal already delivered in the Capstone Seminar.
+The topic could range from academic research to school/ community service, student-developed business or any other area of personal interest.
 The student communicates regularly with his/ her academic-capstone advisor for review, while working constantly to improve the outcome by building upon previously gained expertise.
-The academic-capstone advisor contributes through meaningful feedback and setting expectations of standards, offering an opportunity for open-ended learning through self-reflection and improvement.
-The process is documented, findings are compiled and presented orally as well as in writing through a capstone report.
+The academic-capstone advisor contributes through meaningful feedback and setting expectations of standards, offering an opportunity for open-ended learning through selfreflection and improvement.
 The project is divided into three distinct phases: 1.
 Research and topic selection.
 2. Conceptual and design development.
-3. Design execution/ design presentation, with necessary documentation and a comprehensive report.
+3. Design execution/design presentation, with necessary documentation and a comprehensive report.